Stanley5249/sugar/README.md

 ### Why Did We Start the Project?

-Before starting this project, we read a great site called [Command Line Interface Guidelines](https://clig.dev).
-It highlighted the chaos of CLI:
+We embarked on this project after being inspired by the [Command Line Interface Guidelines](https://clig.dev), which shed light on the chaotic nature of CLI environments:

 > The world of the terminal is a mess.
 Inconsistencies are everywhere, slowing us down and making us second-guess ourselves.

-Existing CLI libraries have many ambiguities that bothered us a lot.
-For example, in most libraries, `--FLAG 1 2` can be parsed in different ways: either `1` is an option of `FLAG` and `2` is positional, or both `1` and `2` belong to `FLAG`.
-The behavior depends on how the parser is built or other details.
-In our humble opinion, it should always be the latter, and positional arguments should always come before flags.
+Existing CLI libraries are riddled with ambiguities that frustrated us.
+For instance, the command `--FLAG 1 2` can be interpreted in multiple ways: either `1` is an option for `FLAG` and `2` is positional, or both `1` and `2` are options for `FLAG`.
+This behavior varies based on the parser's design and other factors.
+We believe it should always be the latter, with positional arguments preceding flags.

-The above example is just the tip of the iceberg.
-It pushed us to write a whole new library.
-It may not be definitively better than others, as we are still finding better ways to solve these problems.
-However, we hope a standard can be established and ultimately become the new norm for CLIs.
+This issue is just one example of many that motivated us to develop a new library.
+While it may not yet be perfect, we are continually seeking better solutions to these problems.
+Our goal is to establish a standard that enhances productivity and user satisfaction, ultimately becoming the new norm for CLIs.

-Also from the section:

-> "Abandon a standard when it is demonstrably harmful to productivity or user satisfaction." — Jef Raskin, [The Humane Interface](https://en.wikipedia.org/wiki/The_Humane_Interface)
+As Jef Raskin stated in The Humane Interface, "Abandon a standard when it is demonstrably harmful to productivity or user satisfaction."
+For more details, see [Chaos](https://clig.dev/#chaos).

-See [Chaos](https://clig.dev/#chaos) for the original lines.

 ## Contributing